On Liberty: Applications

 This last chapter applies the principles laid out in the previous sections.
-He begins by summarising these principles:
+The authors begin by summarising these principles:

 The maxims are, first, that the individual is not accountable to society for his actions, in so far as these concern the interests of no person but himself.
 Advice, instruction, persuasion, and avoidance by other people if thought necessary by them for their own good, are the only measures by which society can justifiably express its dislike or disapprobation of his conduct.
 Secondly, that for such actions as are prejudicial to the interests of others, the individual is accountable, and may be subjected either to social or to legal punishment, if society is of the opinion that the one or the other is requisite for its protection.

 Economy

-Mill first applies these principles to the economy.
-He concludes that free markets are preferable to those controlled by governments.
-While it may seem, because "trade is a social act," that the government ought intervene in the economy, Mill argues that economies function best when left to their own devices.
+The Mills first apply these principles to the economy.
+They conclude that free markets are preferable to those controlled by governments.
+While it may seem, because "trade is a social act," that the government ought to intervene in the economy, the Mills argues that economies function best when left to their own devices.
 Therefore, government intervention, though theoretically permissible, would be counterproductive.
-Later, he attacks government-run economies as "despotic."
-He believes that if the government ran the economy, then all people would aspire to be part of a bureaucracy that had no incentive to further the interests of any but itself.
+Later, they attack government-run economies as "despotic."
+They believe that if the government ran the economy, then all people would aspire to be part of a bureaucracy that had no incentive to further the interests of any but itself.